Sacramento Kings beat Clippers at Staples again, 112-103

+De’Aaron Fox had 20 points and eight assists for the surging Kings, who have won two straight out of the All-Star break and eight of 12 overall.
+Sacramento is still just 23-33, but the progress is encouraging for the franchise with its NBA-worst playoff drought at 13 seasons.

+“We’re feeling a lot better about ourselves now,” Fox said.
+“Obviously we need to keep this going, but we came out of the All-Star break and we were prepared.
+We’re in a good place right now.
+We can only control ourselves as far as the rest of the season goes, but we’re feeling good.”

 Sacramento blew a 14-point lead in the second half to a Clippers lineup missing injured stars Paul George and Patrick Beverley.
-But the Kings then shut out Kawhi Leonard and the Clips for more than five straight minutes down the stretch, making a decisive 10-0 run capped by Harry Giles’ percussive dunk with 58 seconds left.
+But the Kings then shut out Kawhi Leonard and the Clips for more than five straight minutes down the stretch, making a decisive 10-0 run capped by Harry Giles’ percussive dunk off an alley-oop from Bogdanovic with 58 seconds left.

+“That was a good moment to finish the game out strong on,” said Giles, who had 14 points and 12 rebounds in his first career double-double.
+“We’re on a better path now.
+We’re in a groove, but let’s just keep it going.”

 TIP-INS